-Tom Hunt is a renowned chef and food waste activist.
-He is author of The Natural Cook and founder of Poco restaurant, 2016’s Restaurant of the Year at the Food Made Good Awards.
-“Root to Fruit” eating is his mission - his aim is to reduce food waste by encouraging people to eat for pleasure and use produce in its entirety.
+“Root to Fruit” eating is his mission - his aim is to promote food waste solutions by encouraging people to eat for pleasure and use produce in its entirety.
 Tom is also a champion for a number of food waste charities such as FareShare, FoodCycle, and Tristram Stuart’s Feedback.

 Tom Hunt has worked with well-known chefs like Hugh Fearnley-Whittingstall, and he collaborated with Dan Barber at his pop up restaurant wastED.
 He can cook up a feast with anything, from potato peels to fish skins.
 The sky's the limit.

 - What inspired you to become a chef?